apache/apisix-website/blog/en/blog/2024/11/30/bi-monthly-report.md

 ---
-title: "Monthly Report (October 01 - November 30)"
+title: "Bi-Monthly Report (October 01 - November 30)"
 keywords: ["Apache APISIX", "API Gateway", "Monthly Report", "Contributor"]
 description: Our monthly Apache APISIX community report generates insights into the project's monthly developments.
 The reports provide a pathway into the Apache APISIX community, ensuring that you stay well-informed and actively involved.
 tags: [Community]